Most of our clients have never worked with a personal injury lawyer before when they […]

 Do some homework: As with any important decision, take the time to do research and check with friends and family for references so that you can narrow down your list.
 Resist the temptation to rely on advertising alone as a way to vet potential personal injury lawyers; instead, research the firms online and visit their websites to read the profiles of individual attorneys to see what type of experience they have.
 You’ll also want to look for information on how long the firm has been in existence and what practice areas they focus on.
 Some firms handle personal injury cases if asked to do so, but personal injury may not be their main practice area.
 You want experts representing you that have experience not only in personal injury, but also in cases that are similar to yours.

-Schedule a consultation with one of our attorneys: Take advantage of a free consultation with one of our personal injury lawyers.
+Schedule a consultation with one of our attorneys: Take advantage of a free consultation with one of our personal injury lawyers at our Jacksonville law office.
 We’ll do our best to make you feel comfortable expressing all of your concerns and have ample time to ask questions.
 A trustworthy personal injury lawyer will be honest about the strength of your case.
 Keep in mind that a personal injury case can take many months to settle—we want you to feel comfortable entering what may be a long-term client-attorney relationship.

 Find out who would work on your case.
 It’s customary for your case to be handled by a team of people at a personal injury law firm, particularly if your case and the circumstances surrounding your accident are complex.
 You should, however, be given a clear answer when you ask who will be doing the actual work on your personal injury case.
 You’ll also want to know how often you can expect to hear from your attorney and how available he or she will be to you as your case progresses.
 Get an understanding of this before you choose an attorney in order to avoid any misunderstandings once the firm begins work on your case.